sap-tutorials/Tutorials/tutorials/s4sdk-scp-neo-sample-application/s4sdk-scp-neo-sample-application.md

 This separation of test modules makes it possible to just run unit tests and integrations test without deploying, as well as deploying the application without running time consuming tests.
 Unit tests can either be kept publicly inside the application module, or in the separate `unit-tests` folder that is a part of the archetype.
 For that topic, the articles and educational videos by Martin Fowler are highly recommended.
 For a start, consider reading his post about [Unit Tests](https://martinfowler.com/bliki/UnitTest.html).

 During development it becomes important to test newly implemented code on the external services, i.e. logic running in a distributed environment.
 This is where an integration test is an important tool to ensure correctness and stability over the whole internal and external deployment.
-Since the integration tests may contain confidential information, like business logic and test access tokens, it can be helpful to maintain its operation inside a dedicated Maven `submodule`.
+Since the integration tests may contain confidential information, like business logic and test access tokens, it can be helpful to maintain its operation inside a dedicated Maven sub-module.
 That way the runnable application itself can be later shipped without tests and their dependency.

 [DONE]